DHS home | SPD

 |Disability Services Worker

-- Contact client by phone or mail to schedule an interview to obtain information about medical providers and complete forms SDS
+- Contact the individual by phone or mail to schedule an interview to obtain information about medical providers and complete forms SDS

-- If client follows through with the invitation to interview, using 539A determine financial and non-financial eligibility, other than disability, for OSIPM.
-If the applicant does not meet the financial or non-financial criteria for OSIPM, send appropriate notice of denial.
-If applicant meets the financial and non-financial criteria for OSIPM, proceed.
+- If the individual follows through with the invitation to interview, determine financial and non-financial eligibility, other than disability, for OSIPM.
+If the individual does not meet the financial or non-financial criteria for OSIPM, send appropriate notice of denial.
+If the individual meets the financial and non-financial criteria for OSIPM, proceed.

-- Determine whether the applicant has made an application for SSDI benefits by asking the client and by checking the Benefit Exchange Information Network (BEIN).
-If the applicant has not applied for Title II Social Security benefits (including SSDI), remind the client that pursuit of assets is a condition of eligibility for OSIPM benefits. (see 461-120-0330).
+- Determine whether the individual has completed an application for SSDI benefits by asking the individual and by checking the Benefit Exchange Information Network (BEIN).
+If the individual has not applied for Title II Social Security benefits (including SSDI), remind the individual that pursuit of assets is a condition of eligibility for OSIPM benefits. (see 461-120-0330).

 - Process a Presumptive Medicaid Disability Determination request by doing the following: